 Inevitably, licensors and licensees will have different perspectives on these key challenges.
 Licensors will likely seek to maintain a restrictive approach to licensing in the metaverse, for example, by limiting the grant of rights and clearly defining the licensed services, devices, and uses, unless there is a substantial financial incentive otherwise.
 The underlying considerations will remain the same licensors want to control how their content (and ultimately their brand) is used and consumed.
 Licensees typically want as broad a license as possible, as this allows them to be more creative with content exploitation and to take advantage of market developments and trends.
-This will be even more important in the metaverse.
+This will be even more important in the metaverse, as the rights implicated in certain key use cases, such as the exploitation of NFTs, remain subject to debate.
 Service providers with existing licenses will need to determine whether such licenses are sufficient.
-The reach, immediacy, and interactivity of the metaverse will demand the broadest set of rights possible.
+The reach, immediacy, and interactivity of the metaverse will demand the broadest set of rights possible, and it will likely be more important than before for licensees to negotiate rights of first refusal for new forms of exploitation or new digital worlds.
 Licensors and licensees will need to consider the overarching user experience when negotiating the scope of the grant of rights.
 The licenses that facilitate content exchange in the metaverse will need to be flexible enough to ensure a seamless user experience between increasingly overlapping and interconnected services.
-This may force conservative licensors to provide greater flexibility with regard to bundling and association limitations, but equally making it ever more important for licensors to ensure that their reputations and brands are adequately protected (as further set out in the reputation and deepfakes section).
+This may force conservative licensors to provide greater flexibility regarding bundling and associated limitations, but equally makes it ever more important for licensors to ensure that their reputations and brands are adequately protected (as further set out in the Deepfakes in the metaverse section).